How to Cut Out Added Sugar: 5 Tips to Reduce Added Sugar in Your Diet

 Instead of a dressing, try flavoring your foods with fresh or dried herbs and spices like rosemary or parsley instead.
 You get maximum flavor with none of the added sugar!

 Yellow mustard is a good sugar-free alternative to honey mustard or other condiment options.
-It has 0 grams of added sugar but still super delicious!
+It has 0 grams of added sugar but is still super delicious!

 24% of all added sugar comes from sugar-sweetened beverages such as soda, fruit juices, and sport and energy drinks.6 It’s so easy to drink your calories that most people don’t even realize how much sugar these drinks are adding to their diet.